Do You Have to Change Your Oil Every 3,000 Miles?

 Oil Life Monitors

 Newer vehicles come with an oil life monitor in the dashboard instrument cluster.
-This gauge has an oil can icon and gives you the temperature as well as whether or not it is time for an oil change or need engine oil.
+This gauge has an oil can icon and gives you the temperature and whether or not it is time for an oil change or if your car needs more engine oil.
 Many vehicles also have this monitor in their digital display, which shares all kinds of warnings and routine maintenance alerts.

-The rule that you should change your oil every 3,000 miles comes from a time when vehicles did not have this kind of monitoring capability.
-Most of the time, car owners had to guess as to what condition their oil was in, or check the dipstick.
+The rule that you should change your oil every 3,000 miles comes from when vehicles did not have this kind of monitoring capability.
+Most of the time, car owners had to guess what condition their oil was in or physically check it using a dipstick.
 This is why the idea of changing the oil so often came to be so popular.
 It was meant as a safety precaution when there was no easily available way of knowing when an oil change was due.

-While you may not be driving as often, you’ll still need to ensure you’re following the recommended oil change interval in your owner’s manual.
-There you can find if your vehicle needs synthetic motor oil or one with specific additives.
+So while you may not be driving often enough to truly need an oil change, it’s still best to always follow the recommended oil change interval in your owner’s manual.
+With it, you can determine what interval you should be changing your car’s oil and if your vehicle needs synthetic motor oil or one with specific additives.

 How Often Should You Change Your Oil?